×

 array

-An array of one or more IP addresses for to send DNS queries to.
+An array of one or more IP addresses where DNS queries get sent.

 domain